 I am Akansha, a final-year Ph.D. student in Computer Engineering at the University of Massachusetts, Amherst, and I am fortunately advised by Prof. David Irwin.
 I am broadly interested in applying AI, Explainable AI (XAI) methods on remote sensing data to solve problems related to social good, sustainability, and climate change.

-My doctoral thesis is on data-driven approaches for control, modeling and, forecasting for solar-powered residences.
-I have explored multispectral satellite data for better modeling and forecasting of solar generation in residential homes.
-I have experience in working on real data and combining physics-based models with data-driven models based on machine learning.
+My doctoral thesis covers data-driven approaches for control, modeling and, forecasting for solar-powered residences.
+I have explored multispectral satellite data for better modeling and forecasting of solar generation for residential homes.
+Recently, I have been working on using remote sensing + ML for more applications.